-Miniature Christmas trees are fun to make to place on a mantel or table for some festive decor.
-A tree made from pine cones brings in some nature that is especially warm and decorative for a rustic Christmas.
+Miniature Christmas trees are fun to make to place on a mantel or table for some festive holiday decor.
+A pine cone Christmas tree brings in some rustic nature that is especially warm and decorative Christmas.

 - hot glue and gun

 - 48 inches thin gold ribbon

 - brown paint

 Before doing anything, paint the Styrofoam cone brown.
 It’s too hard to completely cover the entire cone with pine cones without having any of the Styrofoam show through.
 You will see in these pictures that I did not paint my cone first.
 The gaps are actually a lot less noticeable in real life than in the pictures but to avoid the problem, just paint the cone first.
 I ended going back and dabbing some brown paint in where the Styrofoam showed through.
 This was not fun and would have been a lot easier to do the painting at the front end.

 Set your cone upright.
 Adhere a pine cone to the bottom of the Styrofoam cone using hot glue at the base of the pine cone.
 Continue attaching pine cones working your way from the bottom of the Styrofoam cone to the top.
 Place one more pine cone, upright, at the top of the Styrofoam.